Postage stamps and postal history of Timor-Leste: First stamps

 The first Portuguese colonial issues for Portuguese Timor were overprinted on stamps of Macau in 1884.
 A definitive set was issued in 1886.

 Indonesian occupation

 During the Indonesian occupation of East Timor from 1975 to 1999, Indonesian stamps were in use.

 United Nations administration

-Following the outcome of the East Timor Special Autonomy Referendum, United Nations transitional administration was established in 1999 until East Timor's independence on 20 May 2002.
-During the transition period, 2 stamps were issued in 2000, one for domestic mail and one for international mail.
+Following the outcome of the East Timor Special Autonomy Referendum, United Nations transitional administration was established in 1999 until Timor-Leste's independence on 20 May 2002.
+During the transition period, two stamps were issued in 2000, one for domestic mail and one for international mail.

 Independence

-The first stamps of independent East Timor were issued on 20 May 2002 and were produced by Australia Post.
+The first stamps of independent Timor-Leste were issued on 20 May 2002 and were produced by Australia Post.